kidomine/phil/README.md

-tags are lowercase (or numbers) keywords to search on begin at the first capitalized word searches are all not case-sensitive
+tags are lowercase (or numbers) keywords to search on begin at the first capitalized word searches are all not case-sensitive when the note you want to get just has one tag, you don't need to use "g note tag".
+Just use 'g tag'.

-g note 228 Bayes l2
+g  228 Bayes l2
-g todo Haha (searches by content) g note haha (searches by tag)
+g todo Haha (searches by content) g note haha (searches by tag) g day
 </pre>

 ### Flashcards